The new SPV directive (2014/29/EU) has been published and came into force on 20th April 2016 to replace directive 2009/105/EC.

 Simple pressure vessels are intended to contain air or nitrogen at a gauge pressure greater than 0.5 bar but less than or equal to 30 bar and not intended to be exposed to heat.
 They must be manufactured in series production and be of welded steel or aluminium construction with a total pressure.volume product not exceeding 10,000 bar.litres.

 The Directive categorizes vessels according to their stored energy, expressed in terms of the product of maximum working pressure in bar and its capacity in litres (PS.V).
-Different provisions apply to each category of vessel.
-Category A consists of vessels whose PS.V is more than 50 bar.litres, and is divided into 3 subcategories.
-Category B consists of vessels whose PS.V is 50 bar.litres or less.
+Different provisions apply to each category of vessel which fall into two main categories those whose PS.V is more than 50 bar.litres, and those whose PS.V is 50 bar.litres or less.
+The former, is then further divided into sub-categories depending on the PS.V value above 50 bar.litres.

 Although the Directive applies to the vast majority of common pressure containers designed for containing air, the scope is actually very strictly defined.
 Included would be most compressor receivers, but any vessel not designed for air or nitrogen or not made of ordinary steel or aluminium is automatically excluded, as are any vessels with a design pressure greater than 30 bar or over a certain size.